 - 1. Complete an Application Form: Complete and submit the application for admissions.
 The application for admissions may be obtained from an admissions advisor at Paul Mitchell The School Tulsa. - 2.
 Pay the Application Fee: An application fee of \$25.00 can be paid in the form of cash, check or credit card or money order, payable to Paul Mitchell The School Tulsa.
 An application for admissions cannot be processed until the application fee is received.
 The application fee is not included in the cost of tuition and must be paid prior to being admitted to the school.
 The school may opt to waive the application fee for students who transfer from a school that has closed without notice. - 3.
 Interview: All Applicants must complete an interview with the admissions advisor. - 4.
+Provide Proof of Identity: Applicants must provide a copy of one of the following: a government issued photo identification, or driver's license. - 5.
 Provide Proof of Identity: Applicants are required to provide proof of identification as part of the application of admission process.
-The school will maintain a copy of the identification presented as part of the student's admission file. - Government-issued driver's license
+The school will maintain a copy of the identification presented as part of the student's admission file.